Geography of Japan: Energy

-Reforms of the electricity and gas sectors, including full liberalization of Japan's energy market in April 2016 and gas market in April 2017, constitute an important part of Prime Minister Abe's economic program.
+Reforms of the electricity and gas sectors, including the full liberalization of Japan's energy market in April 2016 and the gas market in April 2017, constitute an important part of Prime Minister Abe's economic program.

-Japan has the third largest geothermal reserves in the world.
+Japan has the third-largest geothermal reserves in the world.
 Geothermal energy is being heavily focused on as a source of power following the Fukushima disaster.
 The Ministry of Economy, Trade, and Industry is exploring over 40 locations for potential geothermal energy plants.

-On 3 July 2018, Japan's government pledged to increase renewable energy sources from 15% to 22–24% including wind and solar by 2030.
+On 3 July 2018, Japan's government pledged to increase renewable energy sources from 15% to 22–24%, including wind and solar, by 2030.
 Nuclear energy will provide 20% of the country's energy needs as an emissions-free energy source.
 This will help Japan meet climate change commitments.

 National Parks and Scenic Beauty

 National Parks

 Japan has 34 National Parks (国立公園, Kokuritsu Kōen) and 56 Quasi-National Parks (国定公園, Kokutei Kōen) in 2019.
 These are designated and managed for protection and sustainable usage by the Ministry of the Environment under the Natural Parks Law (自然公園法) of 1957.
 The Quasi-National Parks have slightly less beauty, size, diversity, or preservation.
 They are recommended for ministerial designation and managed by the prefectures under the supervision of the Ministry of the Environment.

 The Japanese archipelago has diverse landscapes.
 For example, the northern part of Hokkaido has a taiga biome.
-Hokkaido has 22% of Japan's forestland with coniferous trees (Sakhalin fir and Sakhalin spruce) and broad-leaved trees (Japanese oak, birch and Painted maple).
+Hokkaido has 22% of Japan's forestland with coniferous trees (Sakhalin fir and Sakhalin spruce) and broad-leaved trees (Japanese oak, birch, and painted maple).
 The seasonal views change throughout the year.
-In the south, the Yaeyama Islands are in the subtropics with numerous species of subtropical and tropical plants, and mangrove forests.
-Most natural islands have mountain ranges in the center with coastal plains.
+In the south, the Yaeyama Islands are in the subtropics, with numerous species of subtropical and tropical plants and mangrove forests.
+Most natural islands have mountain ranges in the center and coastal plains.